A Moving Picture

-A Moving Picture is the second studio album released by English rapper Devlin, via Island Records and the Universal Music Group.
-The album was released on 4 February 2013.
-The album was produced by a number of well known producers, including Labrinth, Kraze, Lewi White, TMS, Future Cut and Naughty Boy.
+A Moving Picture is the second studio album by English rapper Devlin, released on 4 February 2013 via Island Records and Universal Music Group.
+The album was produced by various producers, including Labrinth, Kraze, Lewi White, TMS, Future Cut and Naughty Boy.
 Featured guests on the album include Katy B, Ed Sheeran, Wretch 32, Diane Birch, Etta Bond and Chasing Grace.

 Background

 Devlin stated in an interview with Digital Spy that the standard version of the album will contain between sixteen and eighteen tracks, and that the deluxe edition could contain up to twenty-two.
 A total of twenty four tracks have been recorded for possible inclusion on the album.
 An exclusive version of the album will be available to purchase through Devlin's official website.
 This version of the album includes a DVD which contains an exclusive documentary on the making of the album, and an extended version of the 'Watchtower' music video, made into a short film.
 The short film features appearances from Jaime Winstone, Neil Maskell, Tilly Vosburgh, and George Russo, in a cinematic thriller with Devlin and Ed Sheeran in the lead roles.
 This version of the album will also come with an exclusive poster.